Compress Image to 20KB

 Why does my signature look blurry at 20KB?

-Crop tightly to just the signature — whitespace wastes the byte budget.
-A thicker pen on plain white paper also compresses far better than a photo of a lined page.
+Whitespace wastes the byte budget, so crop tightly to just the signature.
+Signing with a thicker pen on plain white paper also compresses far better than a photo of a faint scribble on a lined page.

 Is it safe for ID documents and signatures?

 Yes.
-Compression runs entirely in your browser — sensitive documents never leave your device.
+Compression runs entirely in your browser, so sensitive documents and signatures never leave your device or touch a server.